RonyIt21/my-salary-breakdown/readMe.txt

 This solution has following structure

 - TestHarness
-This calls startup and run demo
+This gets startup and runs demo

 - Starup
-This takes care of config, app settings and di
+This takes care of configuration, app settings and di

 - Business.Contract
 This sets up contract for business component